m13253/JKSN/README.md

 ### Comparison

-Take the example used in row-col swapping.
+Take the example used in row-col swapping section.

 | Compression method                 | Size      | Percent saved |
 | ---------------------------------- | --------- | ------------- |